A few key points when looking into making some changes in your diet.

 2 Thou Shalt Lift Weights That Challenge You

-The most efficient, safe and tolerable way to lose fat and look better is to increase your daily activity AND eat less calories.
+The most efficient, safe and tolerable way to lose fat and look better is to increase your daily activity AND eat fewer calories.
 The most effective body changing activity is going to be strength training.

 It is possible to build muscle while in a caloric deficit but the more experienced you are the less likely it becomes.